• Skip to primary navigation

 • Don’t skip answers

-Read section directions before the test: Study and review the directions for each SAT section before the test.
+Study and review the directions for each SAT section before the test.
 Use your test time for the test not for reading directions.

-Answer the questions you know first: As you go through each section, answer all of the questions you know the answers to first.
+As you go through each section, answer all of the questions you know the answers to first.
 Mark all the questions you don’t immediately know the answer to and return and answer them later.

-Eliminate incorrect answers: If you’re able to eliminate even one choice for the selection of possible answers then guess.
+If you’re able to eliminate even one choice for the selection of possible answers then guess.
 Sometimes it’s easier to eliminate answers you know to be incorrect than to identify the correct answer.
 Eliminating all the incorrect answers often leads to the correct answer.

-Use your test booklet: Since you’re allowed to write in the test book, cross out answers you know are wrong and do scratch work.
+Since you’re allowed to write in the test book, cross out answers you know are wrong and do scratch work.

-Avoid stray marks: Since a machine scores your test, make sure not to put any stray marks on your answer sheet.
+Since a machine scores your test, make sure not to put any stray marks on your answer sheet.
 SAT scoring machines frequently can’t differentiate between a correct answer and an accidental stray mark.

-Your first response is usually correct: Your first response to a question is usually correct.
+Your first response to a question is usually correct.
 Don’t change an answer unless you’re certain you’ve made an error.

-There is only one correct answer: Only select one answer for each question — as there is only one correct answer.
+Only select one answer for each question — as there is only one correct answer.
 Sometimes it may seem there is more than one answer.
 Select the best answer for each question.

-Don’t skip answers: On older versions of the SAT, you were penalized for guessing.
+On older versions of the SAT, you were penalized for guessing.
 But not anymore.
 If you don’t have any idea what the answer is then guess.
 You aren’t penalized for guessing.
 However, before guessing, always try and eliminate at least one incorrect answer choice.

 Learn How To Study For A Test here

-How to Cancel SAT Exam?
+How to Cancel the SAT Exam?

-Candidates should note that no matter how early you cancel your SAT Test, you would not be entitled to a full refund.
+Candidates should note that no matter how early you cancel your SAT Test, you will not be entitled to a full refund.
 Candidates who have registered for the exam and are required to cancel the same would be eligible for a refund if the candidate cancels the test 5 days in advance.

 How to Postpone or Reschedule SAT Exam Date?

-Candidates are required to pay an extra fee for SAT Exam date change.
+Candidates are required to pay an extra fee for the SAT Exam date change.
 They are required to log into their SAT account and put in a request for a date change.

 How to Send SAT Scores to Colleges?

 There are two ways of sending the scores to colleges, one while registering for the test or after releasing the official scores.
-Candidates receive four free Score Reports while registering for the SAT test.
+Candidates receive four free Score Reports while registering for the SAT.
 Candidates can send the scores to colleges up to nine days after taking the test after that they have to pay the money required for sending the score reports to each university/program they choose.

 How SAT Is Scored